drupalsocialinitiative/social_auth_vk/README.txt

 HOW IT WORKS
 ------------

-User can click on the Vkontkate logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/vkontkate, so theming and customizing the button or link is very flexible.
+User can click on the Vkontakte logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/vkontakte, so theming and customizing the button or link is very flexible.

-When the user opens the /user/login/vkontkate link, it automatically takes user to Vkontkate Accounts for authentication.
-Vkontkate then returns the user to Drupal site.
-If we have an existing Drupal user with the same email address provided by Vkontkate, that user is logged in.
+When the user opens the /user/login/vkontakte link, it automatically takes user to Vkontakte Accounts for authentication.
+Vkontakte then returns the user to Drupal site.
+If we have an existing Drupal user with the same email address provided by Vkontakte, that user is logged in.
 Otherwise a new Drupal user is created.

 SUPPORT REQUESTS